sharonkamalkothapalli/netflix-gpt/README.md

 - Add hardcoded values to the constants file
 - Register TMDB API and create an app & get access token
 - Get data from TMDB now playing movies list API
+- Custom hook for now playing movies
+- Create movieSlice
+- Update store with movies data
+- Plannig for MainContainer and Secondary Conatainer
+- Fetch Data for Trailer Video
+- Update Store with Trailer Video Data
+- Embedded the youtive video and make it autoPlay and mute
+- Tailwind classes to make Main Container look awesome

 # Features